 THE ICE CREAM TRUCK EXPANDS ACROSS WESTERN CANADA

-Launched in 2020, The Ice Cream Truck is transforming the world of desserts by bringing delicious treats directly to your neighbourhood.
+Launched in 2020, The Ice Cream Truck is transforming the world of desserts by bringing delicious treats directly to the neighbourhood.

-We have been truly amazed at the feedback we have had since launching The Ice Cream Truck, and we can’t wait to take our truck to these cities to meet even more people.”EDMONTON, ALBERTA, CANADA, March 23, 2022 /EINPresswire.com/ -- Launched in 2020, The Ice Cream Truck is transforming the world of desserts by bringing delicious treats directly to your neighbourhood.
+We have been truly amazed at the feedback we have had since launching The Ice Cream Truck, and we can’t wait to take our truck to these cities to meet even more people.”CALGARY, ALBERTA, CANADA, March 24, 2022 /EINPresswire.com/ -- Launched in 2020, The Ice Cream Truck is transforming the world of desserts by bringing delicious treats directly to the neighbourhood.
 Now, the innovative brand is excited to announce an expansion into Alberta, offering residents of Red Deer, Edmonton, and Calgary the chance to enjoy its tasty range.

 — Kris Jarvis

-Founded by husband and wife duo Kris and Carli Jarvis, The Ice Cream Truck is the revolutionary new way to enjoy your favourite dessert.
+Founded by husband and wife duo Kris and Carli Jarvis, The Ice Cream Truck is the revolutionary new way to enjoy a favourite dessert.
 Focusing on supporting local ice cream makers, with nearly half of the treats on offer coming from Canadian brands.
-While enjoying your favourite treat you are also supporting local charities.
+While enjoying a favourite treat one is also supporting local charities.
 For the last two years, the truck has been bringing these frozen delights directly to neighbourhoods across Victoria, BC.

 To ensure fans would never miss a chance to enjoy their favourite ice cream, The Ice Cream Truck lets customers set up alerts to inform them of the truck’s next visit, while there is also a live tracking feature so fans can follow the truck on its journey.